What you see: Brown spots on cauliflower.

 (That’s right — inflorescence.
 That pretty word refers to a cluster of flowers on a branch or cluster of branches.)

-But, as usual, the evidence of some damaged cells means you should prioritize eating; it’s now on a faster track to going bad.
-Inspect for signs any opportunistic microbes or fungus may have set up shop (i.e. visible mold, soft, rotting tissue, or black dots, which could be a fungus — to be safe, cut off any black areas).
+As usual, the evidence of some damaged cells means you should prioritize eating; it’s now on a faster track to going bad.
+Inspect for signs any opportunistic microbes or fungus may have set up shop (i.e. visible mold, soft, rotting tissue, or black dots).
 If all you’re seeing are these brown freckles, then go ahead and make that cauliflower mash, or gratin or “steak” or ….
 Mmm. cauliflower is so good, right?

 SOURCES: